Lapyl/quos/README.md

 - H (Hadamard gate) on all qubits at time 1
 - Y (Pauli Y gate) on qubit 1 at time 2 ...
 - S (S gate) on qubit 2 at time 3 ...
-- Rx 30 (rotation by 30 around X) on qubit 2 at time 4 ...
+- Rx 30 (rotation by 30 around X) on qubit 1 at time 4 ...
 - Ph 15 (global phase gate by 15) on qubit 2 at time 5
 - Pp 30 (phase gate for second state by 30) on qubit 4 at time 5
-- O (Observer gate) on all qubits at time 6
+- C (control points) on qubits 2 and 5 at time 6 controlling X on qubit 3
-- Cd (reverse control point) on qubit 1 at time 7 controlling Ph 15 on qubit 2 at time 7
+- Cd (reverse control point) on qubit 1 at time 7 controlling Ph 15 on qubit 2
 - U 30 30 15 (rotation by 30 30 15 around X Y Z) on qubit 4 at time 7 ...
-- C (control point) on qubit 1 at time 8 controlling X on qubit 2 at time 8
+- C (control point) on qubit 1 at time 8 controlling X on qubit 2
-- Sw (swap) qubit 4 at time 8 with qubit 6 at time 8
+- Sw (swap) on qubits 4 and 6 at time 8
-- iSw (imaginary swap) qubit 3 at time 9 with qubit 4 at time 9
+- iSw (imaginary swap) on qubits 3 and 4 at time 9
-- M (Measurement gate) on all qubits at time 10
+- M (measurement gate) on all qubits at time 10

 ### qplt to create a plot of a quantum circuit based on a string